milankinen/cuic/doc/interactions.md

 (is (= ["lol "bal] (map todo-text (todos))))
 ```

-Function calls do not perform any implicit waiting.
-Instead, they
+Reading DOM does not perform any implicit waiting.
+Instead, each function
 return the state as it is during the invocation time.
 Note that due
 to the mutable nature of DOM, read functions are **not** referentially
 transparent.
 In other words, subsequent calls may return different